 With Medijump you can browse 2 facilities offering Cancer Screening procedures in Incheon.
 The cheapest price available is $2,195 in Ilsan, Incheon

-Gachon University Gil Medical Center, located in Bupyeong dong, Incheon, South Korea offers patients Cancer Screening procedures among its total of 57 available procedures, across 16 different specialties.
-The cost of a Cancer Screening procedure ranges from ฿79,000 to ฿126,300, whilst the national average price is approximately ฿101,058.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+Gachon University Gil Medical Center, can be found in Bupyeong dong, Incheon, South Korea and offers its patients Cancer Screening procedures as well as 57 other procedures, across 16 different procedure categories.
+The price of a Cancer Screening procedure varies from ฿79,000 to ฿126,300, and the average price is around ฿101,058.
+Currently, there's no information available about the doctors at the Clinic, and Gachon University Gil Medical Center is not accredited by any recognised accreditations institutions.

 Good facilities and competent doctors.
 All friendly nurses are satisfied.
 The quality of the university hospital is very different.
 I look forward to further development as a representative hospital in our region.